 Introduction – Done With Mohegan Sun: It’s Not Me – It’s You

 Joe Freda is an avid casino gambler and writer for NEtime Gambling.
-Although his casino visits have been less frequent since the pandemic, he is still making the rounds to properties throughout New England.
+Although his casino visits have been less frequent since the pandemic, he is still making the rounds of properties throughout New England.
 Recently, Freda returned to Mohegan Sun in April 2022 after not being there since September 2020 during the heart of COVID protocols.
 While some casino properties have gradually improved to earlier forms over the past two years, it was evident from this visit that Mohegan Sun still has some work ahead.

 Returning to Uncasville